vingerha/apexcharts-card/README.md

 **Created July 2025 as the original repo seems no longer supported since mid 2024.
 Until further notice it is in the process of cleaning, fixing, updating ... which may take a while**

-**Disclaimer**:
-I am not a seasoned frontend developer.
-The card itself is quite technical, adding challenges to mid-level development skills.
-As a result I am OK to spend time trying to fix issues that are multi-user impacting i.e. major bugs and/or cases without workarounds found. **I appreciate PR's that are thoroughly tested, do contact me up front when you want to start coding, so I can be prepared too :)**

 ### Looking for co-maintainers for this repo, please ping me <!-- omit in toc -->

 ## Changes since the copy from RomRider v2.1.2 (this section will be removed in due time)